kizniche/Mycodo/mycodo-manual.md

 Setting | Description
 -------------------- | ----------------------------------------------
 Output | The Output to monitor for a change of state.
-State | If the state of the output changes to On or Off the conditional will trigger.
+If State | If the state of the output changes to On or Off the conditional will trigger.
 If "On (any duration) is selected, th trigger will occur no matter how long the output turns on for, whereas if only "On" is selected, the conditional will trigger only when the output turns on for a duration of time equal to the set "Duration (seconds)".
-Duration (seconds) | If "On" is selected, a optional duration (seconds) may be set that will trigger the conditional only if the Output is turned on for this specific duration.
+If Duration (seconds) | If "On" is selected, a optional duration (seconds) may be set that will trigger the conditional only if the Output is turned on for this specific duration.

 #### Edge Conditional Statement If Options